Mosco convergence of gradient forms with non-convex interaction potential: Introduction

+Generalizing the statement of \cite[Thm.
+5.6]{boune} for a broader class of reference measures and state spaces, we consider a generic finite measure $\lambda$ on a $\sigma$-algebra over a set $\Omega$ and define $E:=L^2(\Omega,\lambda)$.
+Our assumptions allow to treat non-convex potentials, as those of the type considered in \cite{boune}.
+The reference measure on $E$ we consider reads

-where $\tilde\mu$ is mean-zero, non-degenerate Gaussian and $f:\R\to\R$ is a function of bounded variation.
+where $\tilde\mu$ is mean-zero, non-degenerate Gaussian, $f:\R\to\R$ is a function of bounded variation and $Z:=\int\exp(-V)\de\tilde\mu$.
 For $f$ it is necessary to assume that for every point of discontinuity the corresponding level sets of $\tilde\mu$ in $\Omega$ are $\lambda$ -nullsets almost surely (see \cref{cond:lvl}).
 We look at an increasing sequence of exhausting, finite-dimensional subspaces $E_N\nearrow E$ and the corresponding sequence of orthogonal projections ${(\pi_N)}_N$.
-With
+Using the probabilities